jardo5/WGUAdvice/README.md

 ## Welcome to WGU Advice!

 A website with resources and recommendations for BSSD and BSCS WGU students.
 W.I.P

+Currently deployed on Vorcel https://wgu-advice-gqe67n78g-jardo5.vercel.app/